-Every employee, student and faculty member has the right to work and/or study in an environment that is free from sexual harassment and ethnic, racial, discriminatory or sexual orientation related joking, harassment or epithets.
-The university does not condone actions and words that a reasonable person would regard as harassing or coercive.
-Any student, faculty member, or employee who engages in such prohibited conduct is subject to appropriate conduct action, up to and including termination.
+Every employee, student and faculty member has the right to work and/or study in an environment that is free from discrimination and sexual, ethnic, racial, or sexual orientation-related harassment, slurs or epithets.
+The university does not condone actions and words that a reasonable person would regard as harassing or abusive.
+Any student, faculty member, or employee who engages in such prohibited conduct is subject to appropriate conduct action, up to and including termination or separation.